CompuTec/computec-docs/docs/processforce/user-guide/quality-control/test-protocols/quality-plan.md

 ## Business Impact

-The ISO 2859-1 norm contains tables with statistical data that define several testing samples for a Batch (received from production or bought) based on data like Batch size, inspection severity, or Business Partner rating.
-E.g., for a Batch of 10000 units, the norm based on statistical data may count ten samples, of which at least eight have to pass the Quality Control Test for the whole Batch to be receipted.
-The Quality Plan defined in ProcessForce affects Quality Control Test Pools.
+The ISO 2859-1 standard includes tables with statistical data that determine the number of samples to test in a batch (whether received from production or purchased), based on factors such as batch size, inspection severity, and the Business Partner’s rating.
+For example, for a batch of 10,000 units, the norm may specify ten samples, with at least eight passing the Quality Control Test for the entire batch to be accepted.
+The Quality Plan set up in ProcessForce directly influences the Quality Control Test Pools.

 ## Quality Plan Preparation